matplotlib/matplotlib/doc/users/github_stats.rst

 * :ghpull:`17077`: Improve default formatter for Slider values.
 * :ghpull:`17079`: Use True instead of 1 for boolean parameters.
 * :ghpull:`17074`: Fixed a typo in Lifecycle of a Plot
-* :ghpull:`16837`: Don't pretend to support old pythons in setup.py.
 * :ghpull:`17072`: Cleanup multi_image example.
 * :ghpull:`15287`: Allow sharex/y after axes creation.
 * :ghpull:`16987`: Deprecate case-insensitive properties.